erdenbatuhan/Battleground/README.md

   * Functions are too long
   * There are too many repetitive lines
   * There are too many global variables
-- There was a background music in the game but I decided to delete it.
+- There was a background music in the game but we decided to delete it.
 (Because it occupies too much space)
 - Feel free to contact me!!